 - 1. Inspect property for compliance with water conservation standards, rules and regulations, and with permit specifications; document water use on site and complete inspection report forms for entry into database. - 2.
-Compile statistics on inspections performed and make estimate of water savings; use spreadsheet software to organize and present data; prepare monthly narrative conservation report for the Board. - 3.
-Analyze water use, including but not limited to on site use, as it relates to permit applications and make recommendations to property owners as to actions to take to save water and conform to permit requirements. - 4.
+Compile statistics on inspections performed and make estimate of water savings; use spreadsheet software to organize and present data; prepare monthly narrative conservation report for the Board. - Analyze water use, including but not limited to on site use, as it relates to permit applications and make recommendations to property owners as to actions to take to save water and conform to permit requirements. - 4.
 Investigate water waste complaints and issue notices of violation, where appropriate; recommend legal action to be taken by District where compliance has not been achieved. - 5.
 Review architectural blueprints and other information to analyze potential water use expansion and determine compliance with District rules and regulations. - 6.
 Interpret application rules to specific projects and calculate connection charges and water allocation required for project. - 7.
 Enter permit information into computer, collect payment, stamp plans and issue receipts; issue permits as necessary. - 8.
 Send letters regarding permit violations and enforcement action to be taken by the District. - 9.
 Assist the public, in person and over the phone in understanding District rules and regulations related to permit requirements; provide information on how to meet conservation requirements on specific properties. - 10.
 Advise architects, realtors and project planners on permit procedures; assist in interpretation of ordinance and how they apply to specific types of projects. - 11.
 Respond to questions from city planners and other representatives from the jurisdiction regarding the interpretation of District permit rules and how they apply to specific projects. - 12.
-Plan and facilitate distribution of water conservation books, videos and software to libraries throughout the county. - 13.
-Represent the District on various committees, as assigned; meet with businesses and other agencies regarding the need for water conservation; explain conservation rules and encourage an on-going conservation effort; conduct speaking engagements as needed. - 14.
-Write press releases and articles on water conservation programs; prepare public service announcements as required. - 15.
-Research water conservation programs and devices; collect and analyze water use data; contact manufacturers to learn specific information on conservation devices. - 16.
-Research other water conservation programs promoted by state and local agencies. - 17.
-Perform related duties and responsibilities as required.
+Represent the District on weekends and evenings at community outreach events providing water conservation information.
+Event work includes the set up and take down tables, chairs and tents.
+Represent the District on various committees, as assigned; meet with businesses and other agencies regarding the need for water conservation; explain conservation rules and encourage an on-going conservation effort; conduct speaking engagements as needed. - 13.
+Research water conservation programs and devices; collect and analyze water use data; contact manufacturers to learn specific information on conservation devices.